More than 120 years of history

 After 32 years of passionate hospitality, Elsbeth and Finn have handed over the management of the Hotel Gletschergarten to their eldest daughter and husband Gery in 2012, and thus to the 4th generation.
 However, Gaby joined the family business in 1992 after completing her teacher training and spending a few years in the classroom.
 A year later, she married her childhood sweetheart Gery Michel from Burglauenen, who was then working as a mechanic at the Jungfrau Railways.
 In 1994, the couple received a very special New Year’s gift: their son Matthias was born and in 1995 a second son, Lars, joined the family.
 From 1998, Gery also started working in the hotel next door and fully joined the family business in 2000.
 In 2001, the third son, Nils, joined the family as a latecomer.
 Gaby and Gery Michel-Breitenstein also continue to run the business with a sense of tradition and commitment.
 This led to further renovations and expansions.
 In 2014, the wellness area was completely renovated.
 All rooms were permanently equipped with new bathrooms and new interior fittings.
 In 2018 a renovation of the ski room followed and in 2019 the new Gletscherstibli and the holiday apartment Fiescherhorn were built.
 Gaby and Gery could count on the help of their boys, especially during school holidays and weekends.

-Today, the 5th generation of the family business with a background in tourism and the hotel business is in the starting blocks.
-Matthias is currently studying for a master’s degree in business administration with a specialization in marketing at the ZHAW in Winterthur and works part-time at the marketing and communication agency Schmid, Pelli & Partner.
-Lars graduated from the Lucerne Hotel School in 2020 and now works as a restaurant manager at the Hotel Omnia in Zermatt.
-Nils completed his Matura certificate in Interlaken in 2020 and is now starting a new year off with military service and language studies.
+Today, the 5th generation of the family business with training in tourism and the hotel industry is waiting in the wings.
+The two older brothers Matthias and Lars will open the long vacant Hotel Fiescherblick (www.hotel-fiescherblick.ch) directly next to the Gletschergarten in December 2022.
+Over the years, the two have acquired a considerable rucksack of experience.
+Matthias has a federal diploma in tourism and completed his master’s degree in business administration with a specialisation in marketing at the ZHAW in Winterthur in 2021 and currently works at the marketing and communications agency Schmid, Pelli & Partner.
+Lars successfully graduated from the Hotel Management School Lucerne in 2020 and worked in various places, such as for 2 years as Restaurant Manager at THE OMNIA in Zermatt.
+He also held the same position at the Faroese 2-star restaurant KOKS.
+Nils completed his Matura in Interlaken in 2020 and is currently doing a shortened apprenticeship as a car mechanic EFZ at AMAG in Thun.